PSA: Applied Management is NOT Business Management

 So which is right for you?

-It depends on your career goals, prior education, past experience, and what type of industry you want to work in.
+It depends on your career goals, prior education experience, and what type of industry you want to work in.
 A BBM might work better if you don’t have a preferred sector and want flexibility.
 However, if you wish to specialize in a particular area within business management, then go with the BSAM degree.

 How they are similar yet different (my perspective)